bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 possible and then hopefully the only complexity I have left will represent the **essential complexity** of the program.

-Also, I'm going to be using functional programming in a __straightforward__ manner.
-No esoteric functional meanderings.
-I'm not saying that Monads and such are bad.
-They just aren't needed here, in this program, at all.

 ### Straightforwardness != Familiarity

 It's important to note that **straightforwardness has nothing to do